I’ve been using FusionDSP for a few months to EQ my headphones - what a great plug in - thanks for all the hard work!!

 Hello.

-I won’t enter the debat about MQA, but MQA can’t be manipulated without loosing “extra data ( that indicates the led to turn blue ,)”.
+I won’t enter the debat about MQA, but MQA can’t be manipulated without loosing “extra data ( that indicates the led to turn blue ,:grimacing:)”.
 Even volume control can’t be use in Volumio it seems (not sure as I don’t use Tidal…)

 I can just say that you can hear improvement done by a DSP… Not sure someone did for MQA …